learn-co-students/sinatra-password-security-v-000/README.md

 ```

 Next, let's handle signing up.
 In our `post '/signup'` action, let's make a new instance of our user class with a username and password from params.
 Note that even though our database has a column called `password_digest`, we still access the attribute of `password`.
 This is given to us by `has_secure_password`.
+You can read more about that in the [Ruby Docs](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password).

 ```ruby